igordertigor/website-blog/content/2022-08-16-version-control-for-data-science.md

 ## Experiments

 When we build models or play with different ways to build features from our raw data, we usually try out a lot of different things.
-It's easy to loose track of what we tried and what the result of each attempt was.
-DVC can track these experiments for you; you mosty need to replace `dvc repro` with `dvc exp run` (after [a little bit of setup](https://dvc.org/doc/user-guide/experiment-management)).
+It's easy to lose track of what we tried and what the result of each attempt was.
+DVC can track these experiments for you; you mostly need to replace `dvc repro` with `dvc exp run` (after [a little bit of setup](https://dvc.org/doc/user-guide/experiment-management)).
 One advantage of DVC over similar tools is that you can first run your experiments and then pick the ones that you want to commit, much like you can select changes that go into a git commit.

 One common form experimentation is playing with multiple parameters.
 DVC supports a central parameter file (or multiple ones).
 The default parameter file is called `params.yaml` and pipeline steps can depend on individual parameters in this file rather than the whole file.
 As a consequence, you don't need to re-run the whole pipeline just because one parameter in `params.yaml` changed.